Trikāta Parish

-Trikāta Parish (Trikātas pagasts) is a constituent part of Valmiera Municipality.
-From 2009 until 2021, Trikāta Parish was part of the former Beverīna Municipality (formerly of Valka district, Latvia, before the July 1, 2009, administrative reform).
-Latvian law defines Trikāta Parish as a part of the Vidzeme region.
+Trikāta Parish (Trikātas pagasts) is a constituent part of Valmiera Municipality, Latvia.
+From 2009 to 2021, Trikāta Parish was a part of the now-defunct Beverīna Municipality.
+Before the July 1, 2009, administrative reform it had been a part of Valka district and Valka county.

+Latvian law defines Trikāta Parish as a part of the Vidzeme historical region.

 Trikāta, the central settlement of the parish lies approximately 17 km to the east of Valmiera, 23 km north-west of Smiltene, and 14 km south of Strenči.